TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: @francispeh via Instagram

 First off, you have to get a Vehicle Entry Permit (VEP).
-Simply apply for a VEP online and pay the RM10 (~S$2.90) registration fee.
+Simply apply for a VEP online and pay the RM10 (~S$2.87) registration fee and RM30 (~S$8.61) service fee

 You’ll then have to wait for a confirmation email from The Ministry of Transport Malaysia (Jabatan Pengangkutan Jalan Malaysia), with details on how to get your VEP RFID tag.
+You can choose to collect it in Johor, or have it delivered to your home in Singapore which costs about RM15 (~S$4.31).
 The tag will be valid for 5 years, so go ahead and register for a VEP well ahead of your trip.

 2. Touch ‘n Go (TNG) eWallet or card